-Income (loss) before Capital Contributions: decreased in fiscal year 2022 compared to fiscal year 2021 and increased in fiscal year 2021 compared to fiscal year 2020.
-These fluctuations were primarily due to changes in water sales, and revenue recognized in 2021 due to the sale of the District's parcel of land (Gaty), and the District's portion of the Metropolitan Water District (MWD) legal settlement received in 2021.
-Fiscal year 2022 income also decreased due to an increase in unrealized losses on investments and a decrease in capacity fees collected.
+Income (loss) before Capital Contributions: increased in fiscal year 2023 compared to 2022 and decreased in fiscal year 2022 compared to fiscal year 2021.
+These fluctuations were primarily due to changes in water sales, investment income, unrealized gains and losses on the District's investments, and capacity fees received from developers.
+Revenue recognized in 2021 due to the sale of the District's parcel of land (Gaty), and the District's portion of the Metropolitan Water District (MWD) legal settlement received in 2021 contributed to the decrease in Income (loss) before Capital Contributions in fiscal year 2022.